-I am absolutely convinced that the main reason why many people are not well organized and live burdened by the pressure of their work and personal tasks, is that they fail to establish the necessary habits to have everything under control, calmly.
+I am absolutely convinced that the main reason why many people are not well organized and continue to live burdened by the pressure of their work and personal tasks, is that they fail to establish the necessary habits needed to keep everything in life under control.

-It is not lack of interest.
-In the end, even for a purely corrective matter, when you realize you have come to a situation where the excess of commitments and responsibilities you have accepted make you live in a constant state of worry and anxiety, you will try to find solutions.
-You will ask, read, do some research and check out possible solutions.
+It is certainly not for a lack of interest.
+At the very least, when you find yourself in a situation in which your commitments and responsibilities force you to live in a constant state of worry and anxiety, you will essentially be forced to try and find some solutions.
+You will ask questions, read, do some research, and check out possible solutions.

 It is not lack of knowledge.
-No don’t need to know GTD or other personal productivity methodology to stay minimally organized.
-With some little common sense notions, you can have everything—more or less—under control, although the system you use has no name or acronym (since it has been designed by yourself.)
+You don’t need to know GTD or some other personal productivity methodology to stay organized.
+With some little common sense notions, you can have everything—more or less—under control.

-A habit is a way of thinking or doing that is acquired on the basis of repetition and persistence.
+A habit is a way of thinking or doing that is acquired through repetition and persistence.
 Acquiring a good habit is not easy, but the reward is worth it.
-When you do not have it, you are insecure; you waver.
-When you have it, it transcends you; you take it out without hardly realizing, with no effort at all.
+When you do not have it, you are insecure—you waver.
+When you have it, it transcends you—you fall back on it without even realizing it, with no effort at all.